 I’ll be the first to admit the storylines are cheesy and that it wasn’t Reese Witherspoon’s best work.
 But that doesn’t mean that I haven’t found a little inspiration for my freelance career through Elle Woods:

 In real life, someone with a 4.0 in Fashion Merchandising and four years of sorority style hijinks does not decide to go to Harvard Law School at the last second and get in.
 But instead of listening to people tell her what she couldn’t do, Elle just did it.
 And I took the same stance when my parents kept asking me if I was going on job interviews the first year of my freelancing career.

-Stand out.
-Elle Woods has pink scented resumes.
+Elle Woods has pink, scented resumes.
 Stacked together with all those other resumes from lawyers, it must have been like shouting in a library.
 But standing out is the best way to make waves and be noticed.
 The alternative is being lumped in with everybody else.
 Some of the things you see here on my blog and website aren’t in line with the laws that the experts dispense.
 That’s okay.
 I’m doing this my way.
 And at least you’ll be able to see me when I’m standing in a crowd of others doing it the other way because they read a book that said they should.

 Or a mean blogger.
 Or a mean tweeter.
 Or a mean client.
 The Internet makes it easy to be meaner than you’d be in real life.
 Elle always handled her mean girls with grace.
 No matter what they said or did, she didn’t let it get to her.
 I don’t either.
 For every mean tweet I get or rude response I get while commenting, I just realize that those people probably aren’t as awesome as I am.
 And that can’t be that easy to live with, can it?

 Bruiser the gay Chihuahua is Elle’s constant companion.
 In fact, the second movie’s premise is built around Elle quitting her job as a high powered lawyer because her company used animal testing on Bruiser’s mother.
 As her loyal supporter, Bruiser gets a special place in the book and movies because he’s always been there for Elle.
 I feel the same way about my little gang of freelancers.
-When I’m having a bad day or need a little help, I can always send out smoke signals via email, Twitter or Skype.
+When I’m having a bad day or need a little help, I can always send out smoke signals via email, Twitter or Gchat.
 And I’d do the same for them if they needed it.
 (Ok, maybe this lesson should have been called Relationships are important.
 Whatever.)

 Or untalented people.
 Or lazy people.
 Or people with nothing going for them.
 Because those are the people who can expect everything to go wrong every day.
 Those are the people who have nothing to smile about or nothing to look forward to.
-People like you, me and Elle don’t have those types of worries.
+People like you, me, and Elle don’t have those types of worries.
 So it’s easier to get up with positive outlook every morning.

-We get embarrassed, suffer setbacks or have our feelings hurt.
+We get embarrassed, suffer setbacks, or have our feelings hurt.
 But you have to get up and get back on the horse.
 If Elle had left school that day, she would have never realized that the actual prize was not her ex-boyfriend.
-I’ve had my embarrassing and disappointing moment, too.
+I’ve had my embarrassing and disappointing moments, too.
 But I’m still here.
 I’ve survived every mistake and misstep I’ve ever made, and you will too.